ibm-cloud-docs/vmwaresolutions/vcenter/vc_deletingservices.md

 {{site.data.keyword.attribute-definition-list}}

-# Deleting services from vCenter Server instances
+# Deleting services from Automated instances
 {: #vc_deletingservices}

-You can delete the services that were provisioned for your VMware vCenter Server® instances when you no longer need these services.
+You can delete the services that were provisioned for your {{site.data.keyword.vcf-auto}} instances when you no longer need these services.

-## Before you delete services from vCenter Server instances
+## Before you delete services from Automated instances
 {: #vc_deletingservices-prereq}

-* Deleting services from vCenter Server instances with VMware vSphere® 6.5 is not supported.
+* Deleting services from instances with VMware vSphere® 6.5 is not supported.
 * You are billed until the end of the {{site.data.keyword.cloud}} infrastructure billing cycle for the deleted services.

-## Procedure to delete services from vCenter Server instances
+## Procedure to delete services from Automated instances
 {: #vc_deletingservices-procedure}

-1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources > vCenter Server** from the left navigation pane.
+1. From the VMware Solutions console, click **Resources > {{site.data.keyword.vcf-classic-short}}** from the left navigation pane.
-2. In the **vCenter Server** table, click the instance for which you want to delete services.
+2. In the **{{site.data.keyword.vcf-classic}}** table, click the instance for which you want to delete services.
 3. Click the **Services** tab.
 4. On the **Services** page, locate the service instance that you want to delete, click the vertical overflow menu next to the **Status** column, and then click **Delete service**.
 5. In the **Remove service** window, review the considerations or warnings if there are any and select **I Understand**.
 Click **Delete**.

-## Results after you delete services from vCenter Server instances
+## Results after you delete services from Automated instances
 {: #vc_deletingservices-results}

 After your request to delete a service is accepted, the service status is changed to **Removing**.